A couple of weeks I got to preview

 Extras single-zone RGB backlit keyboard, 6x speakers, HD webcam, finger-sensor in the power button

 As mentioned already, the M16 is built on the exact same chassis

-as the G15 that we’ve already reviewed here on the site, with only a couple of small differences in design and IO: the M16 is available in either Black or White variants, gets Thunderbolt 4 ports, the 16:10 screen with a smaller bottom bezel, and a taller rubber foot on the bottom, which allows the laptop to sit at a slightly more inclined angle and higher by default, facilitating the airflow of fresh air into the fans at the same time.
+as the G15 that we’ve already reviewed here on the site, with only a couple of small differences in design and IO: the M16 is available in a Black color (a white model; was also touted at some point, but looks like only the black color made it out to retail, at least for now), gets Thunderbolt 4 ports, the 16:10 screen with a smaller bottom bezel, and a taller rubber foot on the bottom, which allows the laptop to sit at a slightly more inclined angle and higher by default, facilitating the airflow of fresh air into the fans at the same time.

 Our test model is the Black variant, which I think looks nice and professional out of the box.
 Still, it does smudge very easily, both on the lid and interior, especially since Asus went with a slightly softer and more rubberized coating for the arm-rest on this series.
 So you’ll have to clean this often.

 This coating is not like any of the others I’ve seen on past Asus laptops.
 While it seems fairly strong and scratch-resistant, I can’t comment on how this will age, especially around the edges or the ports, where similar coatings tend to scuff off from our experience with other rubberized products.
 Time will tell…